isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``shutdown`` Command
 ------------------------

-The ``shutdown`` command instructs the server to initiate its shutdown procedure.
+The :isccmd:`shutdown` command instructs the server to initiate its shutdown procedure.
 It is the equivalent of sending a ``SIGTERM`` signal to the process.
 This command does not take any arguments.
 An example command may look like this: